-3.2.1.2.
-Customized ATS for Microsoft Windows® Usage
+3.2.2.
+Customized ATR for Microsoft Windows® Usage

-For Windows® 7 and above operating systems: Windows® automatically attempts to download the smart card's minidriver whenever a smart card is presented to the smart card reader.
-Since ACOS3 is not intended to conform to Windows® default usage, a smart card minidriver is not necessary.
-However, if the ACOS3 is presented into a system running Windows® 7 or later, the operating system may search online for the driver and may give a warning that the "device driver was not successfully installed" for the smart card.
+For Windows® 7 and above operating systems: Windows automatically attempts to download the smart card's minidriver whenever a smart card is inserted into the smart card reader.
+Since ACOS3 is not intended to conform to Windows default usage, such smart card minidriver is not necessary.
+However, if the ACOS3 is inserted into a Windows system, Windows may search online for the driver and may give a warning that the "device driver was not successfully installed" for the smart card.
 There are two ways to solve this issue:

-- 1. Disable smart card plug and play and certificate propagation in Windows. - 2.
-Change the ATS so Windows will recognize the ACOS3 Contactless card to use ACS's Unified Null Driver.
+- 1. Disable smart card plug and play and certificate propagation in Windows. - Change the ATR so Windows will recognize the ACOS3 smart card to use ACS's Unified Null Driver.